What’s driving car conversations?

 The possibility of cars that drive themselves is also treated with caution by the public.
 The thought of someone being killed on the roads by software rather than human error seems particularly disturbing to some.
 How does a computer make a moral choice between hitting a child or an oncoming car?
 These are the questions we need to answer before Autonomous Vehicles become a daily sight on our roads.

 All of these issues were discussed intently by our guests during dinner, and provided a brilliant springboard for discussion.
-We’re having similar conversations across our group with clients, such as Jaguar Land Rover, Lexus and BMW.
+We’re having similar conversations across our group with clients, such as a premium automotive brand, Lexus and BMW.

 Where do you stand on the points raised by our research?